Factory: Palm Apparel

 Case Summary

-In 2023, additional violations of worker rights were remedied by Palm Apparel.
-In 2021, the factory closed one of its two facilities.
-Though other employees from the closed facility were offered the opportunity to transfer to a second facility owned by Palm Apparel, the WRC found that the factory committed violations of freedom of association when it refused to offer union leaders positions at the second facility.
-After the WRC engaged with the licensees and the buyer, Palm Apparel agreed to pay significant back wages to 19 affected union leaders and to make offers of priority rehiring for these workers.
+Following the 2021 closure of one of the two Palm Apparel buildings, the WRC found that the factory committed violations of freedom of association when it refused to offer union leaders positions at the second facility, which remained open.
+After the WRC engaged with the licensees and Gildan, Palm Apparel agreed to pay significant back wages to 19 affected union leaders and to make offers of priority rehiring for these workers.

 Read More: